OkomaNdu/juice-shop-devsecops-pipelin/README.md

       --password-stdin 991776826356.dkr.ecr.$AWS_DEFAULT_REGION.amazonaws.com
 ```

-The same call is executed remotely by the `deploy_image` job via
+The same call is executed remotely by the `deploy_test` job via
 SSM &mdash; no `AWS_ACCESS_KEY_ID` / `AWS_SECRET_ACCESS_KEY` is
 exported on the host, written to disk, or stored in the pipeline
 for this purpose.
 The IAM role *is* the credential.